gaoding-inc/stateshot/README.md

 ![stateshot](./resources/concept-1.png)

 Trivial, right?
 While in real world projects, the price on saving full state is high.
-Immutable data structure is known to be suitabel for this, since it can share data structure in different references.
-However, this requires fully adaptation to immutable libs - can be hard indeed.
+Immutable data structure is known to be suitable for this, since it can share data structure in different references.
+However, this requires fully adaptation to immutable libs - can be aggressive indeed.

 StateShot supports sharable data structure under its tiny API surface.
-The core concept is to serialize each node into chunks, computing chunks' hash and share same space if hash meets:
+The core concept is to serialize state node into chunks, computing chunks' hash and share same space if hash meets:

 ![stateshot](./resources/concept-2.png)